m3db/m3/src/dbnode/storage/bootstrap/bootstrapper/README.md

     - Bootstrap (128 shards) // These are received form Node 2, it owns 256 now.
 - Node 2:
     - Node remove

+## Future plans

+We will be deprecating the bootstrapers list and moving to an explicit bootstrapping model.